 But I highly recommend that you start with the first link listed below to learn an important principle for teaching this subject to children with autism.

-Teaching arithmetic to children with autism is simple and do-able if you follow some key principles that I'll explain here.
-Following these guidelines will make this subject easier to understand and will help to ensure your child's success in learning math.
+Teaching this important subject to children with autism is simple and do-able if you follow some key principles that I'll explain here.
+Following these guidelines will make this subject easier to understand and will help to ensure your child's success in learning the basics and more.

 We used flash cards extensively when my son was young.
 They were great tools for learning and giving him lots of review.
 You can use them for learning anything from number recognition and counting to calculus, if your child goes that far.
 Click here for ideas for how to use them effectively.

-Once he had a better understanding of basic math concepts, I started working on helping him memorize math facts.
+Once he had a better understanding of basic arithmetic concepts, I started working on helping him memorize math facts.
 Go here for ideas on how to help your child learn these facts.

 After she has memorized the addition facts, the next step is to teach her to add two digits to one digit.
 Learning this skill brought us to a pitfall that I want to warn you about.
 It’s a problem that I think is unique to autism.